Ohio Marijuana Manufacturing License

 How Does Ohio Classify Marijuana Manufacturing Licenses?

-Cannabis manufacturing licenses in Ohio are classified depending on whether or not a processor holds other licenses types (cultivator and dispensary licenses).
+Cannabis manufacturing licenses in Ohio are classified depending on whether or not a processor holds other license types (cultivator and dispensary licenses).
 While standalone processors have only processor licenses, plant-only processors and vertically integrated facilities have other types of medical marijuana licenses.
+To process recreational cannabis, a medical marijuana processor licensee only needs to convert the existing processor license into a dual-license cannabis license to allow for adult-use cannabis processing.
+No other type of recreational cannabis processing license is issued in the state.

 What are the Different Types of Cannabis Manufacturing Licenses in Ohio?